IlKaiser/IoT_Group-Project/nucleo_code/README.md

 ## Alarm thread

-This thread initializes the buzzer, and then starts periodically requesting the Arduino info about the current situation nearby the floater by the I2C communication.
-If the Nucleo receives a number of indications of a possible violation greater or equal than a certain **ALARM_THRESHOLD**, then the buzzer starts to sound and a notification that a boat was found is sent to the Arduino by the I2C communication.
+This thread initializes the **buzzer**, and then starts periodically requesting the Arduino info about the current situation nearby the floater by the **I2C communication**.
+If the Nucleo receives a number of indications of a possible violation greater or equal than a certain **ALARM_THRESHOLD**, then the buzzer starts to sound and a **notification** that a boat was found is sent to the Arduino by the I2C communication.
 The buzzer is initialized in this way:

 ### Alarm thread: buzzer